catherinekimyj/depth_perception/README.md

 #### **Bonus Features** ####
 Potential features to incorporate:
-* User can change background
+* User can change background on settings